In the vast domain of modern skincare, a resurgence of ancient herbal wisdom is…

 Aromatherapy is considered one of several complementary and alternative medicines.
 Its foundation evolved out of a desire to be holistic in an application and therapeutic benefits.
 As a holistic therapy, aromatherapy clearly is able to affect the mind/body/spirit aspects of the individual.
-However, to date, aromatherapy has lacked a framework for whole health, a framework that includes such elements as diet, exercise, and spiritual development.
+However, to date, aromatherapy has lacked a a framework for whole health, a framework that includes such elements as diet, exercise, and spiritual development.
 Ayurveda provides us with such a framework.

-> Ayurveda advocated the total health of an individual through preventative, restorative, and curative measures.
+Ayurveda advocated the total health of an individual through preventative, restorative, and curative measures.
 Ayurveda medicine encompasses wholesome foods, herbs, meditation, yoga, mantra, Panchakarma, aromatherapy, color therapy, music, and a healthy lifestyle.

 Ayurveda and Traditional Chinese medicine embody the two oldest practiced traditions of medicine on the planet.
 At the heart of both of these great healing, tradition is a worldview that sees man and nature as inextricably linked.
 The integration of aromatherapy or essential oils into these traditional systems of medicine is a relatively new phenomenon as none of these systems have been known historically to have used essential oils as a treatment modality.

 What is Ayurveda?

 The word ‘Ayurveda’ is derived from two Sanskrit words: the root “ayus” meaning “life”, and “veda”, meaning “knowledge”.
 Ayurveda is commonly translated as the “science of life” or the “knowledge of life”.
 The knowledge of life moves our experience of Ayurveda beyond the perception that Ayurveda is a system of medicine and moves it into a way of living dynamically for the health of the body/mind/spirit and the health of the earth.